 Generally, acrylic paint will not stick to oily, waxy shiny, and hard, surfaces.
 This includes painting with acrylic over oil paint.
 When you paint with acrylics on a smoother surface, the paint will dry slowly and the paint can move freely.
 If you use a more porous, absorbent surface like canvas, the paint will dry quickly and have less movement.

-Adhesion test to check acrylics stick
+Adhesion test to check if acrylic paint stick

 You can check the sticking ability of acrylics on an unusual surface with the adhesion test.
 I did the adhesion test for oily, waxy, greasy, and silicone surfaces I created as follows on a gessoed canvas.

-I used baby oil, wax of a candle, silicone from the glue gun, and actual grease from a tub on a gessoed canvas for the experiment.
+I used baby oil, the wax of a candle, silicone from the glue gun, and actual grease from a tub on a gessoed canvas for the experiment.

 Following is the way I did the adhesion test for the surfaces.